GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 type: Standards Track
 category: ERC
 created: 2025-03-14
-requires: 1167 ??
+requires: 1167 ?
 ---

 ## Abstract

-An onchain policy engine proposal with simple yet efficient approach.
-Policies are split into simple rules - artifacts - and then represented onchain as a DAG.
-The DAG is then recursively evaluated starting from a top-tier artifact (root node, effectively making it a tree).
-The evaluation result can be treated as a final policy evaluation result.
+This proposal presents an efficient on-chain policy engine approach.
+Policies are decomposed into simple rules, called artifacts, and represented as a directed acyclic graph (DAG).
+The DAG is recursively evaluated starting from a top-tier artifact (root node), effectively processing it as a tree.
+The evaluation result serves as the final policy evaluation outcome.

-This proposal describes approaches, standard interfaces and conventional traits, facilitating policies and artifacts interoperability for common usage.
+The standard defines approaches, interfaces, and conventional traits that facilitate interoperability between policies and artifacts for common usage scenarios.

 ## Motivation

-There are a large number of software systems that rely on smart contracts, from simple vaults to decentralized exchanges and oracles.
-All of these systems should be regulated in one way or another - limiting the right of an administrator to use them, restricting the methods allowed, limiting the amount of withdrawals.
-Restrictions, rules, and prohibitions are all essential parts of any financial (and other) system.
+Many software systems rely on smart contracts, ranging from simple vaults to decentralized exchanges and oracles.
+All such systems require regulation in various forms - limiting administrative privileges, restricting allowed methods, capping withdrawal amounts.
+Restrictions, rules, and prohibitions constitute essential components of any financial (or other) system.

-Current approaches to smart contract programming allow creating simple rules in the form of algorithmic constraints and modifiers.
-But more complex rules - dynamic, composite, different depending on different conditions - become more difficult to create as the number of inputs to these rules grows.
-Moreover, some problems - for example, interactive composition of simple rules - cannot be solved with current methods due to the lack of Reflection.
-Reusing complex rules, changing them on the fly, and grouping them is also out of the question.
+Current smart contract programming approaches allow for the creation of simple rules through algorithmic constraints and modifiers.
+However, more complex rules - dynamic, composite, or conditional - become increasingly difficult to implement as the number of inputs grows.
+Moreover, certain problems, such as interactive composition of simple rules, cannot be addressed with current methods due to the lack of reflection capabilities in smart contract platforms.
+Reusing complex rules, modifying them dynamically, and hierarchical organization are similarly challenging.

-The proposed approach aims to solve this problem without changing any of the network layers.
+This proposal aims to solve these problems without requiring modifications to any network layers.

 ## Specification